daniel1919-00/GreyHackScripts/README.md

 # GreyHackScripts
-A collection of scripts made for the Grey Hack game on steam
+A collection of scripts made for the Grey Hack game on steam.

+## Available scripts
+- PrepKit - A hybrid C-style preprocessor for GreyScript.